garethlamb/animal_classifier_pipeline/README.md

 (see the section on how to [modify the pipeline](#how-to-modify-the-package-for-a-new-model) for details).

-The modules this repository should be seen as the second half of a larger pipeline for sorting animal images.
+The modules in this repository should be seen as the second part of a larger pipeline for sorting animal images.
 MegaDetector provides the first step of finding the animals in the database and this package automates the final step of categorising those animals.